nyanmyohtet/php-web-app/README.md

 ## Usage

-Once the app is running, you can view, add, and manage users by interacting with the interface at `localhost:8000/users`.
+Once the app is running, you can view, add, and manage users by interacting with the interface at `localhost:8000`.

 ## Troubleshooting

 - **Database Connection Errors**: Ensure your MySQL server is running and `database.config.php` has the correct credentials.
-- **Port Conflicts**: If `localhost:8000` is already in use, specify a different port in the `php -S` command, like `php -S localhost:8080`.
+- **Port Conflicts**: If `localhost:8000` is already in use, specify a different port in the [Composer Scripts](composer.json), like `php -S localhost:8080`.

 ## Running Unit Tests